 Platanus, ut dicit Ysidorus, arbor est a latitudine foliorum dicta: platos enim Greci latum vocant.
-Alter arbor est et ramis diffusa, foliis tenerrimus ac mollibus foliis vitis similis.
+Alta arbor est et ramis diffusa, foliis tenerrimis ac mollibus foliis vitis similis.
 Plinius dicit: Quis non miretur arborem umbre gratia, ex alieno petitam orbe?
 Ab insula Dyomedis primum advecta est. In Lycia platanus est gelidi fontis socia, que circumquaque octaginta pedum spatium longis obtinet umbris.
 Hiis tantum honos fuit antiquitus, ut mero infuso in regum atriis nutrirentur.

 The plane tree, just as Isidore says, the tree has been called a plane tree from the width of the leaves: for in fact the Greeks call wide “platos”.
 The tree is tall and spread out with branches, with very delicate leaves and similar to the soft leaves of a grape vein.
 Plinius says: who may not wonder at the tree on account of its shade, having been sought from the foreign territory?
 It was first brought from the island of Diomedes.
 In Lycia the plane tree is the companion of an icy spring, and all around occupies the length of 80 feet with long shadows.
 Formerly, the reputation for these trees was so great that in the atriums of kings they were nourished with wine having been poured.